asertym/Tails-Express/README.md

 ## Contributing

 If you're interested in contributing to Tails or Tails Express, please read our [contributing docs](https://github.com/asertym/Tails-Express/blob/master/.github/CONTRIBUTING.md) **before submitting a pull request**.

+## Sponsors

+The best you could do to support me and the project is to share it with others!
+The more the merrier!
+If you really like my idea then you could [buy me a beer! 🍺](https://buymeacoffee.com/asertym)